mihirvarsani16/onlinelerning/README.md

 this is a online lerning project. it project i am devevloped during my lerning time.

+//note

+1. java 14 use
+2. mysql data base

+* code is in the online lerning folder.

 Tools used in this project

 front : html , css , bootstrap ,javascript , tymeleaf , json.